-This is not your typical physical education course!
-Unified Physical Education is a unique opportunity for students of varying ability levels and backgrounds to come together on equal terms through ongoing fitness, sports, leadership and wellness activities.
+This isn’t your typical physical education course!
+Unified Physical Education (PE) is a unique opportunity for students of varying ability levels and backgrounds to come together on equal terms through ongoing fitness, sports, leadership and wellness activities.
 This course focuses on the physical, intellectual and social growth of all participants.
 Engaging in physical activity and sport alongside peers with and without disabilities helps to foster important social relationships.

 Activity Specific Resources